OCamlPro/liquidity/docs/sphinx/src/usage/index.rst

 ~~~~~~~~~~~~~~~~~~~~

 To deploy a contract you need to forge a deployment operation, sign
-this operation ans inject it to a Tezos node.
+this operation and inject it to a Tezos node.
 This can be performed
 separately or all at once with the command ``--deploy``.